Soundtracks Live’s clients include:

 Best of the Best (Spain, 2013)

 2nd International Film Music Festival, Córdoba – Orquesta de Córdoba, conducted by Brian Cole and Peter Bernstein.
-Featuring music by guest composers at the International Film Music Festival in Córdoba, this programme presented music of great variation and artistic quality from five composers: Peter Bernstein, Debbie Wiseman, Alfons Conde, Rachel Portman and Ilan Eshkeri.
-Programme included several world premieres, for instance Bernstein’s Ewoks suite, Condes suites from No-Do and Viento en contra and a brand new suite from Eshkeri’s Stardust.
+Featuring music by guest composers at the International Film Music Festival in Córdoba, this program presented music of great variation and artistic quality from five composers: Peter Bernstein, Debbie Wiseman, Alfons Conde, Rachel Portman and Ilan Eshkeri.
+Program included several world premieres, for instance Bernstein’s Ewoks suite, Condes suites from No-Do and Viento en contra and a brand new suite from Eshkeri’s Stardust.

 John Williams 80th Birthday Tribute (Sweden, 2012)

 Gothenburg Symphony Orchestra and Choir, conducted by Frank Strobel.
 Hired by the Gothenburg Symphony Orchestra as an artistic advisor and repertoire consultant, Soundtracks Live nailed the program for the orchestra’s tribute to the legendary film composer.
 The program included a selection of Williams’ best known film themes and suites, as well as two of his Olympic fanfares, and Mikael made sure to include some pieces that are less frequently performed as well, including Born on the Fourth of July and the theme from Williams’ recent score for The Adventures of Tintin.
 Additionally, Soundtracks Live’s Mikael Carlsson was hired to contribute background research for the program notes and make the choral arrangements for the presentation of Jurassic Park.

 The Best of Film Music 2011-2012 (Spain, 2012)